*This post may contain affiliate links. Please read our disclosure policy for more info.

 Mobility.
 Small RVs are the best solution for traveling rugged with all your stuff in tow.
 They can often fit into smaller spaces (like parking spots at national parks) much better than either Class A RVs or towed trailers, which often require special oversized parking.

 Accessibility.
-As mentioned above, unlike trailers, RVs have connected living and driving sections of the vehicle, making all your stuff fully accessible while in transit.
+As mentioned above, unlike trailers, small RVs have connected living and driving sections of the vehicle, making all your stuff fully accessible while in transit.
 This isn’t a big plus for solo travelers but for couples or families, this can make for a drastically more enjoyable travel experience.

 Efficiency.
-A small RV, in general, will be much more fuel efficient than a larger RV or towing a camper/trailer.
+A small RV, in general, will be much more fuel-efficient than a larger RV or towing a camper/trailer.
 This is particularly important for people planning to do a lot of driving because those fill-ups will add up even quicker than you think.

-The cons of a small RV
+The cons of a small motorhome

 Excursions.
 So, here’s the thing.
-Yes, small RVs can go more places than large RVs or a truck towing a camper/trailer.
+Yes, the best small RVs can go more places than large RVs or a truck towing a camper/trailer.
 BUT, they cannot go as many places as that same truck without its trailer.

 That means you can get to a lot of great spots to set up camp, but you don’t have the option to leave the bulky cab behind for a day trip or grocery run here and there.

 Price.
 While much cheaper than Class A motorhomes, RVs, in general, are much more expensive than campers and trailers, even when factoring in the need to purchase a truck.